 Am I a tax resident in Spain?

-In general terms, tax liability in Spain is determined by the concept of permanent residence, whereas citizenship is irrelevant.
+In general terms, tax liability in Spain is determined by the concept of permanent residence, not citizenship.
 An individual is considered a permanent resident in Spain in any of the following circumstances:

 Note that if the spouse and underage children reside permanently in Spain, your residence is presumed unless sufficient proof is provided to the contrary.

-These criteria of residency apply for personal income tax, wealth tax, inheritance tax and gift tax although for inheritance and gift tax some exceptions may apply.
+These criteria apply for personal income tax, wealth tax, inheritance tax, and gift tax, although for inheritance and gift tax some exceptions may apply.

 What is the tax year-end?